aweller/CancerPipeline/README.md

 ##Usage

-If there's only one pipeline in the definition file, the only argument needed is the name of file:
+If there's only one pipeline in the definition file, the only argument needed is the name of the file:

-    > python CancerPipeline.py
+    > python CancerPipeline.py pipeline_definitions.txt

 If there's more than one pipeline defined, we need to select a pipeline with the 2nd argument::